 - Aging.
-Due to natural aging and normal wear and tear on the esophagus and a greater risk of certain conditions, such as stroke or Parkinson's disease, older adults are at higher risk of swallowing difficulties.
+Due to natural aging and normal wear and tear on the esophagus as well as a greater risk of certain conditions, such as stroke or Parkinson's disease, older adults are at higher risk of swallowing difficulties.
 But dysphagia isn't considered a normal sign of aging.

 Difficulty swallowing can lead to:

 Although swallowing difficulties can't be prevented, you can reduce your risk of occasional difficulty swallowing by eating slowly and chewing your food well.
-Early detection and effective treatment of GERD can lower your risk of developing dysphagia associated with an esophageal stricture.
+However, if you have signs or symptoms of dysphagia, see your health care provider.

 If you have GERD, see your health care provider for treatment.